anawada/mywebsite/README.md

 # My Website

-Project created using HTML and CSS
+Project created using HTML and CSS.

+I created this website to talk a little bit more about me and my experiences.